rtm516/GeyserMC-wiki/Floodgate.md

 No credentials for either your Java or Bedrock account are needed nor stored in this process.

+## Changing/disabling the prefix

+***Please note: we do not recommend removing the prefix unless you are certain there no one will share a username between Java and Bedrock players.***

+In your Floodgate config, change `username-prefix` to whichever prefix you desire - you can set it to `""` and there will be no prefix.
+On Spigot servers, you should also delete your `usercache.json` file located in the same folder as your server jar to prevent users who already joined from having the old prefix.

 ## Known Issues/Caveats

 ### Skins